Women's Health: Readings On Social, Economic, And Political Issues

 Author(s): Dawna M Thomas

-The sixth edition of this book reflects changing perspectives and ongoing interests in women’s health in the 21st century.
+The seventh edition of Women’s Health: Readings on Social, Economic, and Political Issues reflects changing perspectives and ongoing interests in women’s health in the 21st century.
 The collection of classic and new readings remains true to the book’s mission and philosophy by offering a historical context about women, their environment, and health needs.
 The book’s new collection of readings introduces readers to innovative approaches around women’s health and alternative methods for health care, addresses reasons why health inequalities persist, and supports women’s advocacy.
 The book represents an interdisciplinary perspective of women’s worldviews, understanding the differences between sex and gender, as well as how socioeconomic, racial, and ethnic differences play a role in why some women have better access to health resources, giving them better health outcomes compared to other women—even when they become ill.
 Great attention is made to emphasize racial justice, cross-cultural, and gender-oriented perspectives of topics.
 Together the collection of readings, chapter essay questions, and the resources listed at the back of the book were selected to cross borders and create bridges.
 They complement other courses across the humanities, science, and management.

 - Ten chapters and eighty-six readings—with over fifty new readings as well as classic readings that are important to understanding the history and progress of women’s health and the women’s health movements.

-- Traditional chapters that have been in all five editions.
-A redesign of previous chapters, and the addition of new chapters—Disability and Society; Menstruation and the Politics of Sex Education; Fertility, Childbirth, and Reproductive Justice; Aging, Ageism and Older Women’s Issues; and Politics of Disease and Approaches to Healthcare.
+- Traditional chapters that have been in all six editions.
+A redesign of previous chapters, and the addition of new chapters—Disability and Society; Menstruation and the Politics of Sex Education; Fertility, Childbirth, and Reproductive Justice; Aging, Ageism and Older Women’s Issues; and Politics of Disease and Alternative Modalities.

 - A history of the women’s health movements with both classic readings and the latest information, inspiring women to get involved in today’s movement.